oravirt/ansible-oracle/README.md

 <b>oraasm-createdg:</b>
 This role will create the diskgroup(s) that should be used for database storage.
 Uses asmca to create diskgroups.
 - Generates a shellscript that uses asmca to create the diskgroups.
-Note: It will try to create the initial diskgroup again, and fail but that is ok, the error is ignored and the play will continue.

 <b>oraswdb-install:</b>
 This role will install the oracle database server(s).
 If there will be more than one database running it will get its own ORACLE_HOME.
 It performs both Single Instance/RAC installations.